saezlab/CellNOptR/3_contact.md

 title: Contact
 ---

-Questions and recommendations can be directed at [saezrodriguez@combine.rwth-aachen.de](saezrodriguez@combine.rwth-aachen.de)
+Questions and recommendations can be directed at [cellnopt-developers@googlegroups.com](cellnopt-developers@googlegroups.com)